dholendar27/obsidian/Python/OOPS/inheritance, Ploymorphism.md

 ## Inheritance

-inheritance is a process of inhertering the attributes and methods from the another class (parent class)
+inheritance is a process of inheriting the attributes and methods from the another class (parent class)

 ```python
 class Animal: